William King Hale: Investigations

 Hale was a segregationist and an influential member of the Democratic Party in Osage County.
 He had considerable influence over the local Osage County prosecutor.
 During his election campaign, the prosecutor sought Hale's endorsement and after receiving it won every precinct near Hale's ranch.
 Hale used this connection to confer with local investigators during the initial investigation of Anna Brown's murder.
 After Henry Roan's body was discovered in a ravine, Hale accompanied the deputy and marshal to recover the body.
-Additionally, in 1921, Hale hired a private investigator to look into the murders.
-The investigator would later reveal to federal agents that he was hired, not to solve the murders but to manufacture evidence and to coach witnesses to "shape an alibi" for Hale and his accomplices.
-A Bureau of Investigation (BOI) (Note: Later renamed the Federal Bureau of Investigation (FBI).) report eventually concluded the chief of Ponca City Police, chief of Fairfax Police, Osage County prosecutor, and local Office of Indian Affairs agent were all under Hale's influence and would not be able to assist the investigation.
+In 1921, Hale hired a private investigator to look into the murders.
+The investigator later revealed to federal agents that he was hired, not to solve the murders but to manufacture evidence and to coach witnesses to "shape an alibi" for Hale and his accomplices.
+A Bureau of Investigation (BOI) (Note: Later renamed the Federal Bureau of Investigation (FBI).) report eventually concluded the chief of Ponca City Police, chief of Fairfax Police, Osage County prosecutor and local Office of Indian Affairs agent were all under Hale's influence and would not be able to assist the investigation.

 The Osage Nation Tribal Council requested the Bureau of Investigation to examine the murders.
 The Bureau sent undercover agents to investigate.
 Investigators initially had trouble finding witnesses with Dick Gregg, a former member of the Al Spencer gang, being the only living witness.
-Gregg told investigators Hale had attempted to hire the Al Spencer gang to kill Bill and Reta Smith, but Spencer, the leader of the gang, had declined because killing a woman was "not my style."
+Gregg told investigators Hale had attempted to hire the Al Spencer gang to kill Bill and Reta Smith, but Spencer, the leader of the gang, had declined because killing a woman was "not my style".
 Gregg pointed investigators to Al Spencer, Henry Grammer, and Curley Johnson as having more information, but the three men were already dead.
 Eventually, a safecracker associated with Grammer named Asa Kirby as the bomber, but before agents could interview Kirby he was shot dead in a "failed jewel heist".
-Investigators believed that to orchestrate the killing, Hale had tipped off both Kirby and the store owner as to a potential heist of a shipment of diamonds.
+Investigators believed that to orchestrate the killing, Hale had tipped off Kirby and the store owner as to a potential heist of a shipment of diamonds.
 After this revelation, investigators began to believe Hale was possibly murdering witnesses, with some accusations he tampered with Grammer's car brakes and had poisoned Johnson.
 Eventually, Burt Lawson, a man serving a prison sentence in McAlester, Oklahoma, came forward to testify he was instructed by Hale and Ernest Burkhart to plant the explosive device in the Smiths' home.

 Hale generated additional suspicion when he brought suit to collect a life insurance policy for Henry Roan.
 Hale had bought the life insurance policy in 1921; after his first application had been denied, he reapplied to a second life insurance company with a note signed by Roan certifying that Roan owed Hale $25,000 and was approved.
-When obtaining the required doctor's evaluation for the policy, Hale was asked by the doctor "Bill, what are you going to do, kill this Indian?" to which he responded "Hell yes."
+When obtaining the required doctor's evaluation for the policy, Hale was asked by the doctor "Bill, what are you going to do, kill this Indian?" to which he responded "Hell yes".